adindahahahaha/Fall-Detection-IoT/Cloud_Computing/documentation/setup_instruction.md

-### **`setup_instruction.md`**

 # Setup Instructions for Cloud Computing Project

-This document provides a step-by-step guide to set up and deploy the project, including backend services, Firebase configuration, and any dependencies.
+Here's a step-by-step guide to set up and deploy the project, including backend services, Firebase configuration, and any dependencies.

 ---